“When a giant, a dwarf and a girl with a hunched back walk down the street together it will cause a stir. People stare.”

 The unusual protagonists of this exciting novel are all members of Peter the Great’s circus troupe.
 Nikolai the Dwarf, Alexei the Giant and Katinka, a talented dancer born with a hunched back, are all used to facing hardship.
 But when Peter dies, they fear for their lives and escape across the Russian Steppe towards Katinka’s home in the Ural mountains.
 Together they must fight against wolves, blizzards, hunger and the prejudice from the people they meet, who see them only as ‘different’.

 They follow a map made by the Tzar’s mysterious librarian… or could he be a wizard, as Nikolai suspects?
 His map certainly seems to have some strange properties…

-This story would make a great class novel, or an independent read for Upper KS2, especially for fans of Sophie Anderson and and Abi Elphinstone.
-It is atmospheric and the blend of fact and fiction works really well.
+This story would make a great class novel, or an independent read for Upper KS2, especially for fans of Sophie Anderson and Abi Elphinstone.
+It is atmospheric, and the blend of fact and fiction works well.
 The overarching message of being loved and accepted for oneself is a universal one.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.